 Morphological Variability: makes it hard to incorporate meaningful prior information or shape models.

-I think leakage means when pixels that do not belong to the class of interest are segmented out.
+I think leakage means when pixels that do not belong to the class of interest are segmented out due to limited contrast of neighbouring segmented regions.

 Part b

-I don’t think he went through the details of an algorithm for region growing, but the gist is that, starting from a user-supplied seed point you grow the region according to an intensity threshold.abs(current_pixel_intensity - seedpoint_pixel_intensity) < thresholdIn multi-atlas label propagation, we start by running a registration algorithm which performs a spatial transformation to register each labelled scan with each unlabeled scan.
+I don’t think he went through the details of an algorithm for region growing, but the gist is that, starting from a user-supplied seed point you grow the region according to an intensity threshold.

+Start at specified seed point, set class label to X

+for each neighbour of current pixel make recursive call to do the following:

+if abs(current_pixel_intensity - seedpoint_pixel_intensity) < threshold:

+Set current pixel class label to X

+Call recursively again on neighbouring pixels

+In multi-atlas label propagation, we start by running a registration algorithm which performs a spatial transformation to register each labelled scan with each unlabeled scan.
 Then, we can perform label propagation to map labels to the unlabeled scans.
 Since we have a set of labels for each new scan, we need to perform label fusion to reconcile them.
 This can be done using simple majority voting, or probabilistically.

 Part c